top of page

 Christchurch - Lake Tekapo

 I was excited to stop by the Transitional Cathedral as I had never been inside a church made out of cardboard.
 It was built as a temporary church after the real one was damaged during the 2011 Christchurch earthquake.
-The place paid a role in helping the city heal after the 2019 mass shootings at two local mosques and I liked the idea of a church using religion as a warm blanket instead of a leaden cudgel.
+The place played a role in helping the city heal after the 2019 mass shootings at two local mosques and I liked the idea of a church using religion as a warm blanket instead of a leaden cudgel.

 There was a meeting going on, with some guy in a red sash not being very welcoming, and then he prevented me from taking photos of the cardboard so . . .

-Punting on the Avon sounded dusty especially after we saw the guy who did the punting wearing a get up that included a straw hat.
-Instead we had a beer and a prawn cocktail at Kong followed by Walking on Avon.
+Punting on the Avon sounded dusty especially after we saw the guy who did the punting wearing a get-up that included a straw hat.
+Instead, we had a beer and a prawn cocktail at Kong followed by Walking on Avon.

 Christchurch could have been a good place to hunker down for a few days but we had only five days left on our rental car so . . .

 Lake Tekapo is the largest dark-sky reserve in the southern hemisphere with night skies in the area being almost completely free of light pollution and therefore ideal for star-gazing.
 So being the amateur astronomers that we are, we signed up for Lake Tekapo: Stargazing Experience for $65 USD/person.
 Unfortunately immediately after the booking was made, as if on cue, the storm clouds rolled in.
-No worries though as unlike my whale excursion this one came with 100% money back guarantee.
+No worries though as unlike my whale excursion this one came with a 100% money-back guarantee.

 Dinner at Mackenzies Bar & Grill.
 In what I think is a cost savings measure they make you grill your own tomahawk steak for two on a very hot stone a la Korean BBQ.
 With all the fixin's it runs $60 USD.